 Jason previously worked in the Buckeye State at WLIO in Lima, Ohio, beginning in 2016 as weekend meteorologist and later that year promoted to Chief Meteorologist.
 His love for meteorology began at a very young age growing up in south Mississippi.

 "Severe storms was a huge interest of mine growing up.
 From watching my local station WDAM, the tornado drills at school, to living through one of the most destructive storms in US history: Hurricane Katrina.
 All of it impacted my decision to return to school in pursuit of my second degree: Meteorology."

-Jason is a graduate of the University of Southern Mississippi with a Bachelor's of Science in Psychology with an emphasis in Human Resources.
-After graduation, he moved to Philadelphia where he worked in recruitment for Behavioral Health followed by Creative.
-After several years in that industry, he pursued a Bachelor's of Science in Operational Meteorology from Mississippi State University where he graduated with honors.
+Jason is a proud graduate of Pearl River Community College with an Associate's degree in Liberal Arts and a Bachelor's of Science in Psychology with an emphasis in Human Resources from the University of Southern Mississippi.
+After graduation, he moved to Philadelphia where he worked in recruitment for Behavioral Health and Education followed by recruitment in the creative industry.
+After several years in that industry, he pursued a Bachelor's of Science in Operational Meteorology from Mississippi State University where he graduated with honors in 2016.

 He has held dual internships with National Weather Service Mount Holly/Philadelphia and Fox 29 in Philadelphia, Pennsylvania.

 Having previously lived in Mississippi, Ohio and Texas, Jason has had his share of extreme weather from two of the heaviest snowfall events in Philadelphia history, Superstorm Sandy, to a tornado outbreak in western Ohio, historic flooding in Central Texas and countless others.